aklump/drupal_loft_dev/README.txt

    Provides a suite of development tools for Drupal.

+Features

+     * Alerts you when the [2]reroute email module is not properly configured.
+     * Adds the ability to sandbox code using sandbox.inc and ?sb
+     * Adds new Twig function file_header() to generate template headers.
+     * Adds demo page for Page Not Found
+     * Adds demo page for Access Denied

 Requirements

 Installation

-    1. Install as usual, see [2]http://drupal.org/node/70151 for further information.
+    1. Install as usual, see [3]http://drupal.org/node/70151 for further information.

 Configuration